Giwi/camel-dav/README.md

 Known limitations :

 * Consider every path in parameters as relative and path in the uri as absolute.
-* Can not append something in a remote file.
-(I work on that)
 * Doesn't work for HTTPS Dav Servers

 ___